anlit75/ADPLL/01_Digital_Control_Oscillator/README.md

 The model is based on the simulation results from the HSPICE simulation, and test all possible DCO control codes to verify the model, testbench is provided in `behavior_model/dco_test_top.sv`.

 The following waveform shows the simulation result of all possible DCO control codes:
 <img src="./behavior_model/dco_waveform.png">

+## References
+- Terng-Yin Hsu, Chung-Cheng Wang and Chen-Yi Lee, "Design and analysis of a portable high-speed clock generator," in IEEE Transactions on Circuits and Systems II: Analog and Digital Signal Processing, vol. 48, no. 4, pp. 367-375, April 2001, doi: 10.1109/82.933795.